mozilla/regressors-regressions-dataset/README.md

 cinnabar for Mozilla and run the following command: `git clone hg::https://hg.mozilla.org/mozilla-central`.

 ### Terminology

-- Bug-introducing commits:  a change or set of changes commited in one or multiple commits, which caused or introduced a bug in the software.
+- Bug-introducing commits: a change or set of changes in one or multiple commits, which introduced a bug in the software.
-- Bug-fixing commits:  a change or set of changes commited in one or multiple commits, which fixed a bug in the software.
+- Bug-fixing commits: a change or set of changes in one or multiple commits, which fixed a bug in the software.
-- Regressor: the bug has been caused or introduced by other bugs (or their bug-fixing commits).
+- Regressor: the bug (i.e. its bug-fixing commits) has introduced other bugs.
-- Regression: the bug (or its bug-fixing commits) has caused other bugs.
+- Regression: the bug has been introduced by other bugs (i.e. their bug-fixing commits).
-- There are various Bug Fields in BugZilla associated with above terms , such as `Regressed by` or `Regressions`.
-Please refer to the fields in [Mozilla Wiki](https://wiki.mozilla.org/BMO/UserGuide/BugFields).
+- There are various bug fields in Bugzilla associated with the above terms, such as `Regressed by` or `Regressions`.
+Please refer to the fields in the [Mozilla Wiki](https://wiki.mozilla.org/BMO/UserGuide/BugFields).

 Note: a bug-fixing change can also be a bug-introducing change, and viceversa.
 Sometimes developers will fix bugs and introduce new ones in the process.
-Also, it is possible for a bug to have only either of them, fix commit or bug-introducing commit as esablishing a link between them is not always easy.
+Also, it is possible for a bug to have only either of them, fix commit or bug-introducing commit, as esablishing a link between them is not always easy.

 ## Example usage of the dataset